n16hth4wk07/n16hth4wk07.github.io/posts/CTF/abcctf.md

 :: Progress: [28278/28278] :: Job [1/1] :: 95 req/sec :: Duration: [0:02:46] :: Errors: 22 ::
 ```

-nice we got somethings interesting but trust me you'll only want to take a look at the webdav directory.
+nice we got somethings interesting but trust me you'll only want to take a look at the webdav directory. cause our sharingan 👀 saw through it that the rest was a rabit hole 😂, like Itachi saying "sono sharingan omaewa doko made mieteiru" 👀

 ![4](https://user-images.githubusercontent.com/87468669/194121126-27a27eea-fa0f-4182-a088-adcd2572aaa4.png)